The Last Kingdom is officially returning for a fifth season on Netflix, which will continue the epic story of Saxon-born warrior Uhtred of Bebbanburg.

-When is The Last Kingdom season five coming to Netflix?
+When is The Last Kingdom season five release date?

 Executive producer Nigel Marchant said: “We are really proud of The Last Kingdom, which continues to entertain audiences all over the world.
 We had such a tremendous response to the last season, so are thrilled to be bringing it back for season five on Netflix.
 With such a loyal fanbase, we’re excited to give viewers a chance to follow Uhtred on the next stage of his quest.”

-Emily Cox is also likely to reprise her role as Uhtred’s childhood friend turned nemesis Brida, who we last saw giving birth alone in the woods.
-She’s been a huge part of The Last Kingdom from the beginning and her life looks set to be changed forever by recent events.
+Emily Cox is also likely to reprise her role as Uhtred’s childhood friend-turned-nemesis Brida, who was last seen giving birth alone in the woods.

 Mark Rowley, Ewan Mitchell and Arnas Fedaravičius have become real fan favourites as Uhtred’s loyal allies, so here’s hoping that they stay by his side for many more adventures to come.